 State guidelines recommend that a cultural district be a walkable, connected area with a concentration of cultural activity and incentives for development.
 The Waco Downtown Cultural District spans the Brazos River, encompassing our Historic and Main Street designated zones on both banks.
 This area was chosen because it contains the greatest concentration of entertainment venues, retail, restaurants, festivals, museums, public art, and cultural and historic landmarks, as well as incentives to attract new cultural businesses, events and assets.
-Key attractions within the Cultural District are connected by the DASH free bus service and our wonderful bike trails/lanes.
+Key attractions within the Cultural District are connected by the free trolley bus and our wonderful bike trails/lanes.

 The Cultural District boundaries also benefit from being in Waco's Public Improvement District and Tax Incremental Fund zones.
 These incentivize new development and promote opportunities for dining, housing, and retail shopping in a clean and safe central business district.

 4. Do organizations & businesses outside the Cultural District lose out?

 No!
 When we promote Waco as a cultural destination, residents and visitors become more aware of ALL the great things Waco has to offer.
 The beauty of the Cultural District is that it is a concentrated area of attractions that can be easily explored by foot, bike or bus.
 However, this won’t stop us promoting the whole of Waco as a city alive with wonderful cultural experiences.
 MCC and Baylor Campuses both offer fantastic performances and exhibitions throughout the year, and what visitor would want to miss the Zoo, Mayborn or Mammoth Site?

-A Cultural District Task Force was gathered.
+in 2015, a Cultural District Task Force was gathered by Creative Waco.
 Its hard-working members represent Waco's civic, cultural, education, business and community interests.
 This group is now known as the Cultural District Committee and takes a partnership approach to developing Waco as a cultural hub managed by Creative Waco.

 7. How can I find things to do in Waco Downtown Cultural District?

 Waco Heart of Texas Calendar has events, venues, activities, festivals, and hidden gems.
 You can search according to your interests and it's linked to google maps.